Recipes » Appetizers » Whipped Ricotta With Brown Butter Sage & Honey

 More Dip Recipes You’ll Love!

 Whipped ricotta is quite possibly the easiest appetizer!
-Place whipped ricotta in a mixer and whip it until light and fluffy.
-Sage that’s been fried in brown butter, a drizzle of honey and coarse sea salt adds a fall touch that’s irresistibly delicious and equally gorgeous to serve as part of a holiday appetizer spread.
+Place ricotta in a mixer and whip it until light and fluffy.
+Sage that’s been fried in brown butter, a drizzle of honey and coarse sea salt adds a fall touch that’s irresistibly delicious and equally gorgeous.

 Servings: 4 servings